sanskrit-coders/sanskritnlpjava-g-appengine/README.md

 ## Setup
 * Strongly recomment Intellij Idea IDE.
   * Just point it to the IML file and .idea/* files.
-* There are also eclipse files which haven't been used in a long time.

 ## Where is the code?
 * src/main/ has subfolders called java, scala.
 They respectively contain code written in those languages.
 * Javascript code is in war/js.
 * HTML forms are found in war/forms.

-## Adding libraries
-* Using IntelliJ Idea IDE : Don't muck around with pom.xml.
-Use project or module settings.

-## Scala programming tips:
-* Using IntelliJ Idea IDE :
-  * use provided project file.
-Install the scala plugin.
-Set up the source folders in the module.
-  * Open any valid singleton with a main function.
-Run it using Ctrl Shift F10.
-* Building with maven:
-  * mvn3 clean install
-* Using Eclipse: Just use eclipse with the scalaIDE plugin.
-Set output folder WEB-INF/classes.

 ## Deployment
 * Regarding **maven targets**: